evgdim/clean-code/presentation/index.md

 * to create a post
 * to log an error

+Another example is class from the web layer (e.g. Spring @Controller) to have business logic in it, or a class from the service layer to have something different than business logic in it(e.g. data access)

 ## O — Open/closed principle

 software entities (classes, modules, functions, etc.) should be open for extensions, but closed for modification